A new working world – New Work definition

 To make this possible, a suitable IT structure is necessary to allow working independently of location and time, and compliance with data protection.
 If it is a matter of restructuring working methods or the use of new tools, suitable training is recommended.

 Besides, classic leadership styles no longer apply to the New Work concept.
 The managers’ role focuses more on coaching and moderating, as well as motivating and inspiring others.
-They foster an open culture of mistakes, in which everything can be addressed and questioned.
+New Leadership provides an approach to meet the changing requirements of the working world of the future.
+It is about empowering employees to take more personal responsibility and enabling them to work together as equals.
+Leaders foster an open culture of mistakes, in which everything can be addressed and questioned.
+You can find out more about the leadership principles in New Work here.

 In order to successfully implement New Work in organizations, a change in mindset is therefore required.
 For a company to strengthen the motivation and enthusiasm of all those involved, it is crucial to ensure transparent communication, accept change, and actively involve the entire workforce.